 Better with age

 Bodily changes are inevitable as you age, but these changes shouldn’t hold you back from doing what you love or feeling like your best self.
-Understanding menopause is the first step to better handling its symptoms.
+Understanding menopause is the first step to better handling its physical effects.

 Get smarter while you scroll by following us on Instagram! (@solgar).